carfreesc/carfreesc.github.io/notes/gettinghere.md

 | Agee Bus | 5:00 PM | 9:25 PM | 4:25 | |
 | Flixbus | 9:30 PM | 1:50 AM | 4:20 | |

-Note that there are buses leaving Harrisburg for State College as late as 5:30 PM, so if you have some risk tolerance, you can actually do bus+train with a departure from NYC as late as 12:57 PM, instead of the 7:17 AM departure required for the Thruway bus.
+In fact, there are buses leaving Harrisburg for State College as late as 5:30 PM, so if you have some risk tolerance, you can actually do bus+train with a departure from NYC as late as 12:57 PM, instead of the 7:17 AM departure required for the Thruway bus.
 The catch is that Amtrak won't sell you a single ticket for the trip, so the connection is at your own risk.

 ### Philadelphia